achalnm/DSV-project/README.md

 ## Contributing

-We welcome contributions to the projects!
+Contributions are most welcome to the projects!
 If you have suggestions or improvements, please fork the repository and submit a pull request.
 Ensure your code follows the existing style and includes relevant tests.

 ## Contact